-Why Outlook is Not Connecting to Server?
+Why is my Outlook not Connecting to the Exchange Server?

-Outlook may fail to connect to the Exchange server due to various reasons, such as:
+Outlook may fail to connect to the Exchange Server due to various reasons, such as:

-Method 1: Restart the System and Check the Internet Connection
+Method 1: Check the Internet Connection

 Method 2: Update Outlook